yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 * Implementations SHOULD support TLS 1.3 {{!RFC8446}} and, if implemented, MUST prefer to negotiate TLS 1.3 over earlier versions of TLS.

   Rationale: TLS 1.3 is a major overhaul to the protocol and resolves many of the security issues with TLS 1.2.
-Even if a TLS implementation defaults to TLS 1.3, as long as it supports TLS 1.2 it MUST follow all the recommendations in this document.
+To the extent that an implementation supports TLS 1.2 (even if it defaults to TLS 1.3), it MUST follow the recommendations regarding TLS 1.2 specified in this document.

 * New protocol designs that embed TLS mechanisms SHOULD use only TLS 1.3 and SHOULD NOT use TLS 1.2; for instance, QUIC {{RFC9001}}) took this approach.
 As a result, implementations of such newly-developed protocols SHOULD support TLS 1.3 only with no negotiation of earlier versions.